Which metabolic process takes place in the cytosol of a eukaryotic cell?

 C) They release energy by breaking down molecules.

-• How do heterotrophs obtain their energy?
+How do animals store energy?

 C) They release energy by breaking down molecules.